Alexander Stewart (diplomat): Mission to England

 In 1586 Alexander Stewart, the son, was involved in negotiations after Mary, Queen of Scots, had been sentenced to death in England.
 James VI sent him with messages to Robert Dudley, 1st Earl of Leicester.
 In London, Stewart joined other Scottish diplomats including the Master of Gray and Robert Melville.
 The Master of Gray wrote that Stewart was a "wyse gentleman".

 In January 1587, his actions displeased his colleagues, who felt he was undermining their work to save the queen's life.
 Melville wrote that Stewart was doing harm, had exceeded his credit as a diplomat, and was insisting that he alone knew the king's mind.
 The Scottish Justice Clerk, Lewis Bellenden wrote to Lord John Hamilton that Stewart was returning to Scotland to make a "denial for himself", and would affirm that the Archibald Douglas and the Earl of Leicester had tried to bribe him to confirm certain speeches made in his name.

-A French diplomat Courcelles diplomat in Scotland reported the reception of mixed messages in edinburgh, and wrote that James VI said that "if Stuart came [returned], he would hang him before he put off his boots".
-James added that if Elizabeth meddled with his mother's life he would return with more than the "dogges and deare" she sent him as gifts.
+Courcelles, a French diplomat in Scotland, reported the reception of mixed messages in Edinburgh.
+Stewart had claimed to have "more express and secret charge" than the other ambassadors, even suggesting that a gift of "dogs and deer" would placate James after the execution of Mary, Queen of Scots.
+Courcelles wrote that James VI said that "if Stuart came [returned], he would hang him before he put off his boots", and if Elizabeth meddled with his mother's life James would follow up with more than the "dogges and deare" she sent him as gifts.

 It remains unclear if Stewart was acting with special instructions from James VI.
 He was sent to Scotland without the consent of the other diplomats and brought letters from the Earl of Leicester to James VI which discredited the Master of Gray.

 George Young, another negotiator in London, was disappointed by Stewart's conduct as a diplomat, and wrote to William Cecil that he was, "sory in gude faith that he or any Scottisman sould overshute himself sa farre in a mater quhilk I doubt not his majestie will let appeare mair clearlie".